 Describe some of your current responsibilities, and what type of organization you belong to.

-In 2017, I became Director of Content Management at Research Solutions (you might know us as Reprints Desk), a content workflow company serving the document acquisition needs of top pharma, chemical, bio-tech, and medical device companies as well as discerning academic institutions and individual researchers.
+In 2017 I became Director of Content Management at Research Solutions, a content workflow company serving the document acquisition needs of top pharma, chemical, bio-tech, and medical device companies as well as discerning academic institutions and individual researchers.
 We help accelerate the speed of scientific investigation by facilitating the discovery and fulfillment of original research articles.
+I foster relationships with our agreement publishers and communicate our value proposition to publishers who might not yet know about our services.
+A connector by nature, I help publishers large and small find new audiences for their publications and support researchers in their quest to access content when and how they need it.
 We’re a cloud-based company, but we have a physical headquarters in Encino, California.
 I work from my home in Switzerland.
 I’m close to Basel, but also very near to the French and German borders.

 What was your first scholarly publishing role?
 How did you get that job?
 What path led to your current position?

 As with many people in publishing, I did a backwards flip-flop into my first job in the STM industry.
 In equal measure of luck and skill, I landed with both feet on the ground at the onset of the online publishing revolution.
 It was 1999 and a friend called me to see if I could help him out by reading over a few contracts after he had returned from the Frankfurt Book Fair.
 I obliged and after one week of a two-week stint, his company offered me a permanent position.
 At the time, this publisher was unsure of the way electronic publishing would develop, but they knew they needed some out-of-the-box thinkers to sort it out.
 Having never been in the box in the first place, I was in a good position with my business background to help develop their platform in the market.

 If there was a pivotal moment or key person in your career development, please describe briefly.